Skate Kitchen Is The All Girls Skateboarding Film

 The girls within this crew skate, cause trouble, and even discuss the pros and cons of tampons.
 That's particularly refreshing: So many movies fail to represent the "girlhood" experiences that remain with young women who gravitate towards male-dominated spaces.
 Camille even falls for another skateboarder (Jaden Smith), though, according to the description on the film's official website, finds their new romance "trickier to navigate than a kickflip."

-The film, which initially premiered at the Sundance Film Festival, opens in UK cinemas on 28th September.
+The film, which initially premiered at the Sundance Film Festival, hits theaters on August 10.
 Check out the trailer, below:

 Advertisement